Michael Rubinoff: Musical theatre producer

 In August 2002, Rubinoff presented his first musical, a local production of A Chorus Line, which played at the Jane Mallett Theatre.
 He put on the musical using his own personal savings.
 The musical was presented during the time in which Rubinoff finished his articling at Goodman and Carr and being called to the bar in the fall of 2002.
 The musical became the highest grossing show to ever play at the theatre, until Rubinoff's production of Evita, which played there in 2003.

 Following this, Rubinoff began producing small off-Broadway versions of plays in Toronto.
 In 2003, Rubinoff co-produced This Is Our Youth with the Canadian Stage Company, which was directed by Woody Harrelson.
 In 2006, he produced Boygroove, which won a Dora Mavor Moore Award.
 He also produced and presented Dog Sees God: Confessions of a Teenage Blockhead, which starred Jake Epstein and Tatiana Maslany, and Love, Loss, and What I Wore, which starred Mary Walsh.
 Rubinoff was also a producer of the 2007 Toronto production of Evil Dead: The Musical, which ran for sixteen months.

 While still practicing as a lawyer, Rubinoff approached Sankoff and Hein with his idea for a musical about the planes that were unexpectedly ordered to land at Gander International Airport following the September 11 attacks.
 They began working on the musical, Come from Away, which was then workshopped and developed at Sheridan College under Rubinoff's guidance.
-Rubinoff is an originating producer of Come from Away, which has become a critical and box office success.
-It has played on Broadway, in the West End, Canada, and Australia, among other countries.
+Rubinoff is an originating producer of Come from Away, which has played on Broadway, in the West End, Canada, and Australia, among other countries.
+An annual summer production of the musical, directed by Jillian Keiley, also runs in Gander, Newfoundland and Labrador.

 In 2016, Rubinoff began developing a musical about Norman Bethune, in partnership with Shanghai Dramatic Arts Centre.
 According to Rubinoff, this would be the first Canadian-Chinese musical.
 By 2019, the partnership with China was paused over Canada-China political tensions although the musical has still been in development.

 In 2023, Rubinoff produced Maggie, a musical with music by Johnny Reid, which premiered at Theatre Aquarius in Hamilton, Ontario.
 In 2024, the musical played at the Goodspeed Opera House, to critical acclaim.

-In 2024, Rubinoff partnered with Tim Hortons to produce The Last Timbit, a musical in celebration of the company's 60th anniversary.
+In 2024, Rubinoff partnered with Tim Hortons to produce The Last Timbit, a musical in celebration of the company's 60th anniversary, with music and lyrics by Anika Johnson and Britta Johnson and a book by Nick Green.
 The musical played at the Elgin Theatre in June 2024, and was released for streaming on Crave later that year.